With no date yet for reopening entertainment venues, out of work artists struggle to survive

 Artist Relief has raised $13 million dollars since April 8.
 It is giving out 1,000 grants worth $5,000 each week to struggling artists.

 "We are helping artists in many kinds of disciplines.
-It could be a poet, a writer, a choreographer, a dancer, a performing artist, a ballerina," said Ramos.
+It could be a poet, a writer, a choreographer, a dancer, a performing artist, a ballerina," said Ramo.

 At first, the aid was to help these artist pay their rent.